farens/optional-properties-in-ts/optional-properties-in-ts.md

 # Suggestion #4

-When using the `in` operator to assert the presence of an optional property on an object, think twice if you don't assert for not `undefined` instead.
+When using the `in` operator to assert the presence of an optional property on an object, think twice if you should assert for not `undefined` instead.

 ---